 Please refer to the school policies on absences and tardies for detailed information.
 Absences and tardies in excess of school policy may result in a grade reduction.

 The student is part of a very important ensemble.
 EVERY concert and festival will be considered mandatory.
-If you have a personal matter that arises and you cannot attend, PRIOR arrangements must be made with Mrs. Sullivan and the student will be required to complete a make-up assignment.
+If you have a personal matter that arises and you cannot attend, PRIOR arrangements must be made with Mrs. Wade and the student will be required to complete a make-up assignment.
 We must act as a "team" and when one "player" is missing, the team does not play as well.

 PDF files to download and read: